zhubao315/learn-agentic-ai/04_ai_agents_intro/00_defining_ai_agents/readme.md

 In summary, this scenario depicts an autonomous agent operating inside or via an LLM that not only understands a user’s instruction but also independently executes a multi-step process—connecting to external APIs, making decisions, filtering, and reporting results—without needing continuous user intervention.

-## What Is and What is Not an AI Agent
+## What Is and What is Not an AI Agent?

 ![not_ai_agent](not_agent.jpeg)